OGRECave/EasyOgreExporter/README.txt

  - biped skeletons
  - skeletons animation from the main track or from the biped mixer clips if available
  - Nodes animations included in the Ogre Scene file (from the main animation track)
+ - Mesh Poses
+ - Mesh Poses Animations
+ - Manage units convertion from max to meter

 #TODO

  - Mesh morph animations
- - Mesh Poses
- - Manage units convertion from max
  - Manage Mental ray materials if possible
  - Manage Automatic Shader creation in materials from DX normal maps
  - Export interface with options